ejpascualj/day-planner/README.md

 ## Description

 Day Planner App is a simple calendar application that allows user to save events for each hour of the day and store the information locally on their browser.
-This app's formatting is updated dinamycally based on the time of date it is.
+This app's formatting is updated dynamically based on the current date.

 ### Links